Union Bridge, Aberdeen 1807

 The extensiveness of this section is largely due to the efforts of first Anne Hunter, and then Niall Brannigan.
 Anne was determined to track down my grand-uncles, William and George, whose details were virtually unknown to me or my own branch of the Hunters.
 Along the way, Anne also uncovered interesting information about Sherwood.
 Niall took a particular interest in Alexander Boddie Hunter, and his son George, as part of his Kilkenny project.
 For sixteen years, Niall has documented some three thousand men and women from County Kilkenny who served in the Armed Forces during World War One.
 This work should be published within the next year.
 The information that Niall has sent to me, covering all of Alexander's sons, has been priceless, and he has truly helped bring A.B.Hunter and his family to life.
 Thank you so much Anne and Niall. :)

-James and Margaret’s youngest son, Alexander Boddie, was to provide them with the most grandchildren, six, matching their own family size --and not a granddaughter in sight.
-Alexander Boddie was born in 1854 in Mocsary, Inverary, Argyllshire.
+James and Margaret’s youngest son, Alexander Boddie Hunter, was to provide them with the most grandchildren, six, matching their own family size - and not a granddaughter in sight.
+Alexander Boddie was born on August 4, 1854 in Mocsary, Inverary, Argyllshire.
 With Christina born in Glasgow, three years later, it would be interesting to know the family’s movements during the 1850s.
 It does suggest that during this period they had moved away from Aberdeen, but I can’t confirm for how long or why.
 Alexander, was my great-grandfather and he started work as a stonecutter in the family business.
-However he was to became a real entrenepeur during his life, and like his brother William, he moved down south to England.
+However he was to became a real entrepreneur during his life, and like his brother William, he moved down south to England.

 Their third child arrived on April 14th 1882.
 The esteem that Alexander held for his eldest brother, William Alexander, was reflected in his choice of names for his new son, William Alexander Hunter.
 These were also names very much in the Hunter family tradition.